BurntSushi/blog/content/post/rust-error-handling.md

 certainly could use `Option` very easily.
 If any of the three errors occur, we could simply return `None`.
 This will work *and it is better than panicing*, but we can do a lot better.
 Instead, we should pass some detail about the error that occurred.
-This means we should use `Result<i32, E>`.
+Since we want to express the *possibility of error*, we should use `Result<i32, E>`.
 But what should `E` be?
 Since two *different* types of errors can occur, we need to convert them to a common type.
 One such type is `String`.
 Let's see how that impacts our code:

 {{< code-rust "io-basic-error-string" >}}
 use std::fs::File;